With Catchr, you can populate different database types:

 Step 4: Set up the data import schedule

-On each run, Catchr will delete and re-write the data in the target table for the selected period.
+On each run, Catchr will delete and rewrite the data in the target table for the selected period.

-Finally, choose the table's name as it will appear in your destination database.
+Option of your destination: choose the table's name as it will appear in your destination database.
 And click Save.

 Once done, your job will be in Success status.